 Genesis 3:16 goes into the fine print of women’s punishment since The Fall.
 (Ahem.)
 To the woman he said, “I will make your pains in childbearing very severe; with painful labor you will give birth to children.
 Your desire will be for your husband, and he will rule over you.”

 However, we know the wife is called to submit (Ephesians 5:22-33).
 The husband is called to be head of the home.
 Which Albert became once Victoria relented Buckingham to his purview.
-(Forget prince.
-That man was a saint.)
+Let’s just say: hearths got lit.

-In his own words, Albert was “the natural head of the family, superintendent of her household, manager of her private affairs, her sole confidential adviser in politics, and only assistant in her communications with the officers of the Government, her private secretary and permanent Minister.”
+Victoria learned to trust, and, in his own words, Albert became “the natural head of the family, superintendent of her household, manager of her private affairs, her sole confidential adviser in politics, and only assistant in her communications with the officers of the Government, her private secretary and permanent Minister.”

 I’m convinced that for a truly happy marriage, a wife must not only love her husband but respect his position.